ZoeLeBlanc/is578-intro-dh/_materials/intro_ai_command_line/01-course-ai-tools.md

 So far we have discussed various definitions of digital humanities and the development of this field in the last decade.
 Working with ChatGPT, let's see if it can help us generate a definition of the field.

-1. What should be are initial prompt?
+1. What should our initial prompt be?
 2. How can we refine our prompt to create definitions that are historically accurate?
 How would our definition change if we were asking ChatGPT to write from the perspective of a librarian vs a historian vs a computer scientist?
 3. How are these definitions similar or different from the ones we read for today?